pyroinventor/nRF52840-Clone-Hero-Controller/README.md

 I would recommend soldering onto removable header pins to make troubleshooting easier. \
 <img src="https://github.com/pyroinventor/nRF52840-Clone-Hero-Controller/assets/77114423/27014152-a74d-4e01-a4f3-471ca2c1562e" height="400"> \
 It doesn't matter too much which pins you use (besides ground) as long as they're configured correctly in the software. \
+Conveniently, the nRF board has interal pullup resistors so you can simply solder the buttons directly to the pins. \
 I added a couple male jumper wires to the board's battery pads to connect to a 1s lipo cell, but it can also be powered via USB.

 That's about it for the main build 🎉